d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ```

 As mentioned at the beginning of this section,
-deferred initialization can be source of confusion.
+deferred initialization can be a source of confusion.
 Before the first forward calculation,
-we were unable to directly manipulate the model parameters,
+we were unable to directly manipulate the model parameters.
-for example, we could not use
+For example, we could not use
 the `data` and `set_data` functions
 to get and modify the parameters.
 Therefore, we often force initialization